-All students enrolled at the university are provided with a student email account called Student Email.
+All students enrolled at the university are provided with an email account called student email.
 At the time of enrolment, students are provided with an email address.
-This address includes a student's NetID characters plus a generic address e.g. jbon007@aucklanduni.ac.nz.
-Students are able to access student email through the following link:
+This address includes a student's username characters plus a generic address, e.g., jbon007@aucklanduni.ac.nz.
+Students are able to access student email through the following link: http://mail.aucklanduni.ac.nz.